Indiana University South Bend Scholarships for International Students

-Upon achieving 24 credits, international student are eligible to apply for the IU South Honors Program, which offers scholarships.
+Upon achieving 24 credits, international students are eligible to apply for the IU South Bend Honors Program, which offers scholarships.
 Students must have a cumulative GPA of 3.5 or greater and submit two letters of nomination by IU South Bend faculty, at least one of whom is a full time faculty member.

 The J. Wesley and Roberta Robbins Scholarship